Last Updated: 9/13/2023 | September 13th, 2023

 - Organizes lots of activities and hosts live events

-Beds from 15 EUR, private rooms from 90 EUR.
+Beds from 46 EUR, private rooms from 90 EUR.
+HostelPass members get 10% off.

 This hostel is part of the YHA association and is pretty standard for them.
 It’s sort of sterile.
-Everything is fairly clean and modern, and the beds are kinda comfy.
+Everything is fairly clean and modern, and the beds are kinda comfy (there are no privacy curtains, however).
 Like Meininger, this hostel is best for couples, groups, families, and non-partying travelers.
-There’s a good continental breakfast and bike rentals.
-Also, it’s quiet and there’s no partying.
-If you’re a YHA member, you get 10% off when you check-in.
+There’s a good continental breakfast and bike rentals, and the dorm rooms have lockers to store your stuff.
+There are lights for each bed as well.

 Stayokay Amsterdam Vondelpark at a glance: